Shopify/krane/CONTRIBUTING.md

 This project's mission is to make it easy to ship changes to a Kubernetes namespace and understand the result.
 Features that introduce new classes of responsibility to the tool are not usually accepted.

 Deploys can be a very tempting place to cram features.
 Imagine a proposed feature actually fits better elsewhere—where might that be?
 (Examples: validator in CI, custom controller, initializer, pre-processing step in the CD pipeline, or even Kubernetes core)

-**Global resources**

-This project is intended to manage a namespace (or a label-delimited subsection of one).
-It does not officially support non-namespaced resources.
-In practice, we do model custom resource definitions specifically, because it helps us better handle custom resources (which typically are namespaced).
-However, our intent is to keep this the only exception to the rule.

 **Template rendering**